rutvikk99/synapse/demos/module5/README.md

 In this exercise, you will explore the data lake using both options.

-### Task 1: Query sales Parquet data with Synapse SQL Serverless
+### Query sales Parquet data with Synapse SQL Serverless

 When you query Parquet files using Synapse SQL Serverless, you can explore the data with T-SQL syntax.